In some circumstances, IBAC may decide your complaint is a protected disclosure (previously known as 'whistleblower' complaints).

 - (if you are under 18) a parent or guardian.

-Anyone can complain about corruption and police misconduct to us.
-Find out how
+Anyone can complain to us about public sector corruption and police misconduct.
+Find out how.